SpyCooper/VirtualMemorySimulator/README.md

 ## Credit

-All files test files, correct answers, and the `Makefile` were made by Shawn Ostermann.
+All files test files, correct answers, and the `Makefile` were made by Dr.Shawn Ostermann.
 They are there to for future use if the `vm.cc` needs to be reran.

 **All of `vm.cc` was made by me.**